-Created to support a more positive spin than its counterpart, Kiss a Ginger Day brings sweet kisses to redheads who may have once been teased for the color of their hair.
+Created to support a more positive spin than its counterpart, Kiss a Ginger Day brings sweet kisses to redheads who may have once been teased for their hair color.

-Redhair gene is recessive and requires two copies for it to present itself.
+The red hair gene is recessive and requires two copies for it to present itself.
 Even then, there is no guarantee it will.
 If both parents have the gene, there is a 1 in 4 chance they will have a redheaded child.
 Most natural-born redheads (yes, some of us like the bottle) have brown eyes, followed by green or hazel.
 Coming in at 1% of the world’s population, the blue-eyed ginger is the rarest kind.
 So if you give one of these ginger’s a kiss, consider yourself lucky.

 HOW TO OBSERVE KISS A GINGER DAY

 It’s easy.
 Kiss a Ginger!
 And it goes without saying, if you don’t have permission to kiss your favorite ginger, don’t.
 And while you’re at it, spread a little kindness.
 Use #KissAGingerDay to share on social media.